harrellbm/Bookletic/README.md

 ## Changlog
 #### 0.3.0
 - Remove internal dependency on native page function.
-This allows the user to set the page function separatley with full control over paper type, outer margins and everything else defined by the native page function.
+This allows the user to set the page function separately with full control over paper type, outer margins and everything else defined by the native page function.
 - Add p-num-halign-alternate to page number layout allowing setting page numbers to alternate on facing pages making it possible to place page numbers along the outside or inside edges of facing pages.
-- Internal improvments for ordering algorythm algorithm.
+- Internal improvements for ordering algorithm.

 #### 0.2.0
 - Handle odd number of pages by inserting a blank back cover